 Data sets can also be submitted to ScholarsArchive and linked to your thesis.
 Please refer to the library's website for instructions and considerations.

 Complete the online Survey of Earned Doctorate.
 At the survey registration website you will be asked to provide your name, institution, department, graduate month and year, and an email address and then go directly into the survey.
 An email with the URL of the online survey, plus a PIN and password will be sent in case you suspend the survey and need to go back at a later time without losing previous responses.
-When complete, email the Certificate of Completion to [email protected] or print a copy and submit to the graduate school.
+When complete, email the Certificate of Completion to the Graduate School.

 The Graduate School no longer requires you to submit a paper copy of your thesis/dissertation.
 If you would like a personal or departmental copy bound, there are two places in downtown Corvallis: B & J Bookbinding and Cyrano’s.